Yam Ski Resort

 Yam Ski Resort, also calls Payam Ski Resort, is a ski resort in Marand in North of Tabriz, East Azerbaijan, Iran operated by East Azerbaijan Province Ski Federation.
 The resort is located in the northern foothills of Mishodaghi.
-It is one of the oldest ski resorts in Iran that still operating.
-The resort have a ski lift.
-Ski season in Yam resort depends on winter precipitation each year which normally starts in January and continues till end of March.
-This resort also considered a summer resort and attracts visitors from nearby cities.
+It is one of the oldest ski resorts in Iran that still operating, and it has a ski lift.
+Ski season in Yam Ski Resort depends on winter precipitation each year which normally starts in January and continues until the end of March.